 Add the stock and bring to a boil.
 Stir and reduce heat to medium or medium-low.
 Simmer 6 to 10 minutes.

 Set aside 1/4 cup coconut milk, reserving it for use later (the thick cream is best).
 Add the rest of the coconut milk to the curry, plus the eggplant (if using).

-Stir everything together, cover, and simmer 7-8 minutes, or until eggplant is tender enough to pierce with a fork.
+Stir everything together, cover, and simmer 7 to 8 minutes, or until eggplant is tender enough to pierce with a fork.

 Add the bell pepper.
 Cover and simmer 2 to 3 minutes, or until everything is well cooked.

 Remove from heat and gently stir in the 1/4 cup reserved coconut milk.
 Taste-test, adding more fish sauce if not salty or flavorful enough.